 This VDS has been gathered via a series of public meetings, workshops and consultation, involving a considerable number of local people.
 That programme has been co-ordinated by a Steering Group following the Countryside Commission Format.

-The finished document, issued for Planning Guidance, is available to the community and specifically to Planning Applicants on line
+The finished document, issued for Applicants on line

-@ www.alvechurch.gov.uk or via the Local Planning Authority
+@ www.alvechurch.gov.uk or via the Local